4 Course Competencies

 Guiding Question: How can we examine and model relationships between two variables across space?

-- Visualize and interpret bivariate relationships using maps and scatterplots
+- Visualize and diagnose bivariate relationships using maps and scatterplots, and formulate directional, theory-informed hypotheses about underlying spatial processes

 4.3.5 Concept 10: Spatially Continuous Surfaces